katharina-lang/rlhf/README.md

 To access the labeling interface, open **Google Chrome** and navigate to the address shown in the terminal.

 ## Results
-Comparison of a few environments can be seen here:

-Humanoid Standup with all CleanRl default parameters:
+An example result can be seen here (Humanoid Standup with all CleanRl default parameters):

 <img src="./documents/stats/episodicRHs.png" alt="Humanoid Standup - Episodic RHs" width="350" height="350">